miracoly/slides-nix-package-manager/slides.md

 #### Adhoc shell

-- sometimes you temporally need a program, but you don't want to install it
+- sometimes you temporally need a program, but don't want to install it

 ```sh
 $ nix shell nixpkgs\#hello-go -c zsh